-All serviceable parts are available to maintain your Lefroy Brooks product.
+All serviceable parts are available to maintain your Lefroy Brooks product (contact retailer for details).
 We recommend periodic servicing to help maintain the best performance from your shower ('servicing the thermostatic cartridge', 'replacing the flow cartridge' & 'replacing the non-return valve' sections).
 Time between servicing can vary as it is subject to usage and water quality.
 Servicing kits are available (reference code PTC022) or refer to exploded view for individual items.